kojodoc/kojodoc.github.io/worksheets/level1/worksheet1.md

 <hr/>
 <img src="w1pics/duck.png" width="400"/>
 <hr/>
+* Use the `circle(radius)` command, along with other commands as needed, to draw this one.

 <img src="w1pics/eyes.png" width="400"/>
 <hr/>
 * Draw a top-view of your house (showing the rooms inside it), keeping in mind its alignment with the compass directions (North, South, etc.).